vsandeepkumar809/resume/README.md

 - Promptly responded to technical support inquiries via phone, email, and in-person, ensuring timely issue resolution.
 - Diagnosed and resolved hardware, software, and network issues using troubleshooting techniques to identify root causes.
 - Installed, configured, and maintained computer systems, software, and peripherals to optimize performance and functionality.
-- Documented support interactions, solutions, and troubleshooting steps, maintaining accurate records.
+- Maintained detailed records of technical solutions and interactions, ensuring accurate and timely documentation of support interactions, solutions, and troubleshooting steps.
+Contributed to efficient problem-solving and decision-making processes by preparing accurate reports.
 - Stayed updated on technological advancements and best practices to enhance skills and knowledge.
 - Worked as a Subject Matter Expert supporting 30+ team members on Microsoft Teams and Google Meet.
 - Actively supported team members in resolving technical issues and provided guidance when necessary.